rhdtownsend/msg/docs/source/user-guide/spectral-abscissa.rst

 Logarithmic Abscissa
 ====================

-While so far we've been assuming the detector is placed at the source, ...
+So far we've been assuming the detector is placed at the source, ...

 As soon as we allow for motion of the detector relative to the source, the resulting Doppler shift means that the detector measures a